aj47/agent-battler/CLI_WRAPPER_GUIDE.md

 # Agent Battler CLI Wrapper

-A command-line wrapper that captures network requests made by AI coding agents using mitmproxy, providing an alternative to asciicinema for recording agent sessions.
+A command-line wrapper that captures network requests made by AI coding agents using embedded mitmproxy, providing an alternative to asciicinema for recording agent sessions.

 ## Overview